malak-abdelkawy/Smart-Cashier/README.md

 | Learning Strategy | Greedy target policy                      | Behavior policy                 |
 | Role in Project   | Optimal allocation baseline               | On-policy allocation comparison |

-### Why Compare Them?

-Using both algorithms allows us to investigate how different Reinforcement Learning strategies affect the cashier allocation problem.

-The comparison focuses on whether an **off-policy algorithm (Q-Learning)** or an **on-policy algorithm (SARSA)** can achieve better performance in terms of:

-* Waiting time
-* Reward
-* Queue balance
-* Cashier utilization

 ---